erol1098/kodluyoruzfirstrepo/README.md

 # Kodluyoruz First Repo

 This repo [Kodluyoruz](https://www.kodluyoruz.org) is the first repo created for Front-End Training.
-It contains a README file and an index.html file.
+It contains homeworks.

 ![github](./Repo.jpg)